 This course is aimed primarily at CEOs with little or limited finance knowledge but who are incubating projects in Energy and Infrastructure space.
 Brickstone believes it is also important important that CEOs have a solid grasp of basic project finance awareness in order to agree with other project stakeholders and appreciate project finance principles that affect the value of their large scale projects

 - A Twelve Day (12)-day training covering the advanced project finance knowledge for Infrapreneurs

 - Consists of lectures, hands-on group exercises and case studies.

-Entrepreneurs wishing to gain a clearer understanding of the fundamentals of equipment finance and leasing, aircraft finance and leasing and shipping finance.
-The training also helps to show how asset finance impacts on the decisions they make on a day-to-day basis either at a departmental or company-wide level.
+Entrepreneurs wishing to gain a clearer understanding of the fundamentals of business finance and how finance impacts on the decisions they make on a day-to-day basis either at a departmental or company-wide level.

 The course provides important experience and practical examples in the following areas:

 Module 01 - Quick Review on Project Finance Fundamentals

 - Understand the Project Finance processes: Understand motivations for the Project Finance Process as discussed in Project Finance Fundamentals Course

 - Project Documentation: To Discuss key organizational Documents and Key Agreements as well as Highlight the risk mitigation variations in the classic Project Finance structure (EPC, Resource Supply Agreement Variations, O&M Agreement Variation)

 Projects must be characterized by a high degree of revenues predictability under a (partial or full) Contracted Revenue Arrangement with a creditworthy counter party but if no offtake agreement the independent market study must proved a robust revenue upside capable of neutralizing risks such as price, demand, business cycle, inflation, currency parity and other operating risks